Revenue Scotland

-Revenue Scotland (Teachd-a-steach Alba) is a non-ministerial department of the Scottish Government responsible for the administration and collection of devolved taxes in Scotland.
+Revenue Scotland (Teachd-a-steach Alba) is a non-ministerial office of the Scottish Government responsible for the administration and collection of devolved taxes in Scotland.
 It is accountable to the Scottish Parliament.

 History

 Prior to 1707, Scotland was an independent state with its own system of taxation.
 This was abolished following the Union with England, and since then most taxes in Scotland had been collected by the UK Government.

 Revenue Scotland was formed in 2012 as an administrative unit of the Scottish Government, in anticipation of it becoming responsible for collecting taxes devolved to the Scottish Parliament under the terms of the Scotland Act 2012.
 The Revenue Scotland and Tax Powers Act (RSTPA) 2014, which established the legal basis for the operation of Revenue Scotland, was passed by the Scottish Parliament in August 2014.

 Revenue Scotland was founded on 1 January 2015, becoming the first Scotland-wide tax collection system in more than 300 years.